devchannel/DevLang/README.md

+##WARNING:

+This document is incomplete, the complete version is in a google doc which not available yet.

 #DevLang

 DevLang is a pure functional programming language written in Python created by the DevChannel slack team with the goal of implementing a full fledged compiler.
 In contrast to functional programming languages such as Haskell, DevLang code is written in an imperative style while keeping the foundations of a functional programming language.